sanger-cellular-informatics/Targeton-Designer/README.md

 ```sh
 ./designer.sh post_primers --primer_json primer_designer.json
 ```
 A message will be printed if there are less than 3 primer pairs for a particular targeton.
-Please note some fields on Benchling will have to be updated manually for now.
+Please note that some fields on Benchling will have to be updated manually for now.

 ## 3. File formats

-File formats for data input and output files used by Primer Designer Tool are listed and described with examples below.
+File formats for data input and output files used by the Primer Designer Tool are listed and described with examples below.

 ### 3.1 Primer3 and Designer Fasta Input File (Slicer Fasta output)
 Contains the slice sequence, with its ID, coordinates and strand in the header.
 If multiple slices are provided in this file, only the first slice will be processed.
 The remaining slices will be ignored, and the user will be notified.

 ```
 >STEQ::7:44490254-44490755(+)